burningtnt/BytecodeImplGenerator/README.md

 Minimal library for generating bytecode implemented methods.

 ## Knowledge Required
-Please make sure that you have understood Java Bytecode and learned ASM.
+Please make sure that you have learnt Java Bytecode and ASM.

 ## Usage